-Sated enough with gastronomic wonders and wonderful Georgian wines, it’s time to think about the food for soul!
+Sated enough with gastronomic wonders and wonderful Georgian wines, it’s time to think about the food for the soul!
 The capital of Georgia, Tbilisi, once was called “Small Paris”.
 Indeed, the spiritual and cultural life is rich and varied: in the city are always held interesting festivals, cultural events, theater performances, and concerts.
 We want to introduce you to the places where you can spend an unforgettable time and to plunge into the cultural life of Tbilisi with some Georgian flavor.

 Cultural life in Tbilisi: Opera and Ballet Theatre after Paliashvili

 Georgian National Opera and Ballet Theater, formerly known as Tiflis Imperial Theater, was founded in 1851.
 Tbilisi Opera House is the main opera house of Georgia and one of the oldest of such kind of institutions in Eastern Europe.
 The theater was built in 1896 by a famous architect of German origin.
-The interior and exterior of the building were originally designed in exotic neo-Moorish style, but the layout of the building, the foyer, and the main hall are typically maintained in common European style of opera house.
+The interior and exterior of the building were originally designed in exotic neo-Moorish style, but the layout of the building, the foyer, and the main hall are typically maintained in common European style of the opera house.

 In 2016 theater after six years of reconstruction, the grand opening of the theater took place, the final result of which did not disappoint the audience: the work was carried out carefully over every meter of the building, maintaining the original oriental style.